- 1 table

-A vogue word.
+A vague word.
 Openness will often serve as a substitute.

-Regarded by many cross-dressers as pejorative and should be avoided.
-Use a simple description or explanation of how the person prefers to be described. eg "Award-winning potter Grayson Perry, who frequently dresses as a woman and calls himself Claire..."
-See transsexual.
+This term is widely regarded as pejorative and should be avoided.
+Use a simple description or explanation of how the person prefers to be described, e.g., "Award-winning potter Grayson Perry, who frequently dresses as a woman and calls himself Claire..."
+See transgender.